AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 }
 ```

-Let's say we want to implicitly return an **object literal**, we would do it like this:
+Let’s say we want to implicitly return an object literal.
+We’d do it like this:

 ```JavaScript
 const race = "100m dash";